Keeping the Peace & Maintaining Your Power: How to Navigate Difficult Conversations, Reduce Tension & Resolve Conflict

 Never trade your authenticity for approval.

-Dismissing someone as “emotional” (when they are obviously not) is a classic gaslighting or distraction tactic that shifts focus from an argument to a false label, sidestepping the actual discussion.
+Dismissing someone as a “too sensitive" "needy" or "over emotional” is a classic gaslighting or distraction tactic that shifts focus from an argument to a false label, sidestepping the actual discussion.

 “The only emotion I’m feeling is impatience with your obvious attempts to distract from the point”